georgezakinih/Enhanced_COXEN/Scripts/README.md

 2. Clone this repository.
 3. Enter the directory of Scripts
 4. Create the environment as shown below.
-    '''
+    ```
-    conda env create -f environment.yml -n Enhanced_COXEN conda activate Enhanced_COXEN
+    conda env create -f environment.yml -n Enhanced_COXEN
-    '''
+    conda activate Enhanced_COXEN
+    ```
 5. Run the Example_Run.py script for demo.

 ## Use Enhanced COXEN for Gene Selection

-coxen_multi_drug_gene_selection is the main function that performs the enhanced COXEN gene selection.
-It is provided in the EnhancedCOXEN_Functions.py script, with comments explaining the input and output of the function in details.
+The EnhancedCOXEN_Functions.py script provides all the functions used by the enhanced COXEN method. coxen_multi_drug_gene_selection is the main function that performs the enhanced COXEN gene selection.
+Please see its comments explaining the input and output of the function in details.
 Example_Run.py provides an exmaple demonstrating how to use the function.